 Vigil gets it from its spiritual predecessor Hunter The Reckoning, which prominently features the imbued at odds with each other over how exactly they should engage with the supernatural.

 In BattleTech, the Free Worlds League is subject to a lot of infighting.
 And then, after the Jihad, it literally fell apart.

-During the Clan Invasion, the invading Clans all have personal grudges against each other, most notably the Jade Falcons with the Wolfs.
-When Ulric Kerensky became the new ilKhan he deliberately use this to his advantage to sabotage the Crusader Clans efforts.
-He assigned Clan Steel Viper with Jade Falcons, the Falcons dislike the Vipers as much as the Wolves, and Clan Nova Cat with Smoke Jaguar, who also dislike each other.
+During the Clan Invasion, the invading Clans all have personal grudges against each other, most notably the Jade Falcons with the Wolves.
+When Ulric Kerensky became the new ilKhan he deliberately used this to his advantage to sabotage the Crusader Clans' efforts.
+He assigned Clan Steel Viper with Jade Falcons, who the Falcons dislike as much as the Wolves, and Clan Nova Cat with Smoke Jaguar, who also dislike each other.

 This is a prominent theme in StarCraft.
 Particularly the first Terran campaign, which is almost entirely about humans fighting each other, rather than fighting aliens.
 The Protoss Judicators are also more worried about the Dark Templars than they are about the Zerg.
 The dominant force at any moment is the faction that is able to act as a unified team without infighting.
 Not even the Zerg are immune.